AMHembrough/Final-Projcet/README.md

 ![Extrapolation](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Extrapolation.PNG)

-### Description of feature engineering and preliminary feature selection, including our decision-making process
+### Description of feature engineering and feature selection, including our decision-making process

 The ARIMA model uses the dependency between an observation and the residual error from the moving average.
 We ran this model using a variety of variables including the Dow Jones Sustainability Indices, crude oil pricing, and various RIN d-type pricing.
 In the end, the variable that we chose to use was the Dow Jones Sustainability Indices (DJSI-US).